 This policy applies to all paid, appointive employees in Town Service other than those positions under the supervision and control of the School Committee.
 Employees subject to Massachusetts Civil Service Laws and/or collective bargaining agreements are subject only to those provisions in this order which are not specifically regulated by Civil Service Laws or collective bargaining agreements.

-EMPLOYEE ACKNOWLEDGEMENT I have been provided, read, understand, and agree to adhere to this policy.
+ded, read, understand, and agree to adhere to this policy.

 Signature

 Date

 PREGNANT WORKERS FAIRNESS POLICY